dani2442/dani2442.github.io/content/posts/low-earth-orbit/index.md

-The current market cap is approx 1.3 trillion$ (almost GDP of Spain) and it is estimated that more than 10,000 satellites are currently orbiting the Earth.
+The current market cap is approx 1.3 trillion$ (almost GDP of Spain) and it is estimated that more than 10,000 satellites are currently orbiting Earth.
 They can be divided into two main categories:

 ### 1. Communication and internet
-The most known are SpaceX (Starlink) and Amazon (Project Kuiper).
-They have approximately 8000 and 3000 in orbit, respectively.
-It has limitations in speed limit: average 20-100Mbps for download and 10-20Mbps for upload and ~50ms latency for a modest price of 29€/month [[7, 8]](#references).
+The best-known are SpaceX (Starlink) and Amazon (Project Kuiper) with approximately 8000 and 3000 in orbit, respectively.
+It has limitations in speed limit: average 20-100Mbps for download and 10-20Mbps for upload and ~50ms latency, for a modest price of 29€/month [[7, 8]](#references).

-You may not be able to play *csgo* or *rankeds*, but certainly covers 99% of daily tasks.
-Also, beware that more than 31% of the global population does not have access to mobile network [[6, 9]](#references).
-And many studies suggest that lack of access to technology negatively impacts and worsens exclusion and poverty [[10, 11]](#references).
+You may not be able to play *csgo* or *ranked* matches, but certainly covers 99% of daily tasks.
+Also, more than 31% of the global population does not have access to mobile network [[6, 9]](#references).
+And many studies suggest that lack of access to technology exacerbates exclusion and poverty [[10, 11]](#references).

 ### 2. Earth Observation
 This category includes Governmental devices (mainly reconnaissance and spy) and imagery satellites.
-Apparently, they provide real-time and high-quality images of up to 30cm resolution.
+Apparently, they provide real-time and high-quality images with resolutions down to 30cm.

-There is a high number of sensors that can carry on-board.
-The most widely used is the Optical Imagery (regular camera; only day), Synthetic Aperture Radar or *SAR* (microwaves and reflections; day and night), Hyperspectral Imagery (infrared spectrum), Thermal Infrared, atmospheric/radio measurements (weather prediction and meteorology).
+Satellites can carry a wide variety of sensors.
+The most used are Optical Imagery (regular camera; only day), Synthetic Aperture Radar or *SAR* (microwaves and reflections; day and night), Hyperspectral Imagery (infrared spectrum), Thermal Infrared, atmospheric/radio measurements (weather prediction and meteorology).
+These cutting-edge sensors can cost up to 40M USD each one and they can be very difficult to replicate.

 There are a few players in the game: Planet Labs, Maxar, Satellotic, Capella Space, etc. For context, Planet Labs has more than 200 satellites in orbit.

-The interesting part is that each company generate an overwhelming 100 TB of data per day!
-You need a very good infrastructure to manage and deliver that amount of information.
-And more importantly, you need very good resources to compute and process this data to extract the relevant information.
-A few months ago, deepmind offered us a glimpse of how to process this amounts of data with AlphaEarth [[12]](#references).
+The interesting part is that each company generate an overwhelming ~100 TB of data per day!
+You need a very strong infrastructure to manage and deliver that amount of information.
+More importantly, you need substantial compute resources to process this data to extract the relevant information.
+A few months ago, deepmind offered a glimpse of how to process such amounts of data with AlphaEarth [[12]](#references).

 ### Costs and business model
-The weight of these satellites is 2-4kg for communication and between 50-200kg for imagery satellites.
-So putting in orbit a single satellite can cost approx 4k-400k USD [[13]](#references).
-And for example, Planet Labs subscription costs 20k USD/year.
-So with a few subscriptions you have a profitable business (assuming the materials and labour do not *go into orbit* hehehe).
+The mass of these satellites is typically 2-4kg for communication and between 50-200kg for imagery satellites.
+Putting in orbit a single satellite can cost approx 4k-400k USD [[13]](#references).
+So the vast majority of the cost is spent down on mainland.
+For example, Planet Labs subscription costs 20k USD/year.
+With a few hundred subscriptions, you have a profitable business (assuming the materials and labour do not *go into orbit* hehehe).

 ### But who uses these services and information?
-I guess we all can figure how we can use the communication services [[14]](#references):
+I guess we all can figure most of the use cases for communication services [[14]](#references):

 | Use Case | Examples |
 |--------------------------------|----------|